JuliusJauga/fp_julius/README.md

 When rebuilding a Route back from a tree, the topmost RouteTree and all of its children nodes will get recursively added to nestedRoutes of Route type.

+#### Unit tests.

+Added unit testing for each element of parsing.
+Components and commands.
+Also added unit testing for state transitions.
+Higher recursion unit tests are provided in the bottom of fp_julius/test/Spec.hs file.
+These tests include inserting higher nested Routes, each having their own stops and so on.

 #### Details
 Added parsing and state transition control for the BNF that is provided in fp_julius/grammar.txt.
 Changes that were made to the BNF are documented on fp_julius/ChangesMadeToGrammar.txt

+#### State transition usage in GHCI

+Commands and expected output are provided in fp_julius/stateTransitionWalkthrough.hs

 ## BNF
 The grammar for this domain is provided in fp_julius/grammar.txt.